.

 EHRLICHIOSIS

-for Disease Control and Prevention: Viral and Rickettsial Zoonoses
+Centers for Disease Control and Prevention: Viral and Rickettsial

 ehrlichiosis

-Animal Care and Use Committee, University of California, Santa
+and Use Committee, University of California, Santa Barbara.

 AGENT:

-rickettsia, E. canis (many species of Ehrlichia exist.
-Previously only
+An intraleukocytic rickettsia, E. canis (many species of Ehrlichia

 RESERVOIR